madrisan/nagios-plugins-linux/README.md

 ## About

-This package contains several `nagios plugins` for monitoring Linux boxes.
+This package contains several binary plugins for monitoring (physical and virtual) Linux hosts with [Nagios](http://www.nagios.org/) and Nagios-compatible monitoring systems like [Icinga](https://icinga.com/learn/) and [Naemon](https://www.naemon.org/).
-Nagios is an open source computer system monitoring, network monitoring and infrastructure monitoring software application (see: http://www.nagios.org/).

 Here is the list of the available plugins: